BlueBrain/NeuroTS/CONTRIBUTING.md

 # Contributing

-We would love for you to contribute to the luigi-tools package and help make it even better than it is today!
+We would love for you to contribute to this package and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:
 * [Issues and Bugs](#issue)
 * [Feature Requests](#feature)